Contractor Licensing/Master Electricians

 Under Ontario law, homeowners are only allowed to do electrical work in their own home or rental building.
 However, they must meet the requirements of the Ontario Electrical Safety Code, which includes filing all required notifications of work.

-I’m from another province or country.
-Do my qualifications meet the requirements to obtain a licence?
+Do qualifications from another province or country meet the Ontario requirements to obtain a licence?

-If you have the Interprovincial certificate of qualification or are an out-of-country electrician, you must contact the Ontario College of Trades before working in Ontario.
+If you have the Interprovincial certificate of qualification or are an out-of-country electrician, contact Skilled Trades Ontario before working in Ontario.
 In general, work experience in Canada with the proper qualifications will be recognized towards a Master Electrician licence.
 However, work done in another country is not.
 There are some licensing exemptions depending on the type of work that is being done.
 See Ontario Regulation 570/05 for specific requirements.

 Do contractors from outside the province have to have an ECRA/ESA licence?